4 Sagittarii

-4 Sagittarii is a suspected astrometric binary star system in the zodiac constellation of Sagittarius, located approximately 410 light-years away based on parallax.
+4 Sagittarii, also named Tianyue, is a suspected astrometric binary star system in the zodiac constellation of Sagittarius, located approximately 410 light-years away based on parallax.
 It is visible to the naked eye as a faint, blue-white hued star with an apparent visual magnitude of 4.74.
 The system is moving away from the Earth with a heliocentric radial velocity of +64 km/s.